Adderall Addiction and Treatment

 - Aftercare: Aftercare is the lifelong process of maintaining your recovery.
 After rehab is complete, some people tend to stop concentrating on the recovery process.
 Aftercare consists of support groups and relapse prevention plans to help you stay off Adderall throughout the future.

-- Dual diagnosis: Mental health issues are common in those who struggle with stimulants like Adderall.
-Dual diagnosis treats both your addiction and your underlying mental health problem.
+- Co-occurring disorders: Mental health issues are common in those who struggle with stimulants like Adderall.
+Treatment for co-occurring disorders treats both your addiction and your underlying mental health problem.

 Related Topic: Inpatient vs. Outpatient Rehab